Azure/azure-sdk-for-js/sdk/test-utils/recorder/GUIDELINES.md

 - Unlike Nock, Nise does not have a native record/playback feature.
 - Some Nise functions are being overwritten to enable record and playback.
 - karma.conf.js is supposed to be updated with the new Karma plugins which are required to access the disk and write/read recording files ([karma-json-to-file-reporter](https://www.npmjs.com/package/karma-json-to-file-reporter) to write and [karma-json-preprocessor](https://www.npmjs.com/package/karma-json-preprocessor) to read).

-  -------- TO DO -----------

----

-## Note - `console.log()` for browser tests

-- In browser, once the content to be recorded is ready, recordings are supposed to be sent to the appropriate karma reporter in order to generate the corresponding recording file.
-The way of doing this is by printing the recordings to `console.log()`.
-As a result, the console gets filled with lots of prints while recording.
-- To avert the issue, we came up with the following solution.

-  - Convert the content corresponding to any console statement into (JSON.stringify)-ed content in record mode for browser tests.
-    [Add a custom console.log() which converts all the console statements into console.log() with stringified JSON objects.]
-  - Filter the console.logs with stringified JSON objects in karma.conf.js as explained below.

-    Karma.conf.js

-    - jsonToFileReporter in karma.conf.js filters the JSON strings in console.logs.
-    - Console logs with `.writeFile` property are captured and are written to a file(as test recordings).
-    - Any other console statements are captured and printed normally.
-    - Example - `console.warn("hello"); -> console.log({ warn: "hello" });`
-    - Example - `console.log("hello"); -> console.log({ log: "hello" });`

 ---